Journal article information

 - Journal of publication: Emergency Medicine Journal

-- Journal authors: Aileen Clarke, Dr Martin Bardsley and Ian Blunt
+- Nuffield Trust contributors: Aileen Clarke, Dr Martin Bardsley and Ian Blunt

 Methods Retrospective analysis of 82 million routinely collected National Health Service hospital records in England (2004–2010) was undertaken using anonymised linkage of records at person-level.
 Numbers of 30-day readmissions were calculated.
 Exploratory categorisation of readmissions was applied using simple rules relating to International Classification of Diseases (ICD) diagnostic codes for both admission and readmission.